Updated on May 17, 2023

 Pesticides

 Thrips are quick to develop a resistance to pesticides, and while you may find momentary success using them, this is a very brief victory.
-New pesticides are being developed to combat thrips, and the thrips are building up a resistance almost as quickly.
+These pests are building up a resistance to new pesticides almost as fast as they’re developed.

-If you are able to find a pesticide that works (or still wish to try one), be sure to alternate brands and formulas after each application so that the thrips don’t have time to adapt.
+If you’re able to find a pesticide that works (or still wish to try one), be sure to alternate brands and formulas after every application so that they won’t have time to adapt.

 Screens

-Exclusionary tactics are one of our favorite prevention techniques, but they just won’t work on thrips in some circumstances.
+Exclusionary tactics are one of our favorite prevention techniques.
+Unfortunately, they just won’t work on thrips in some circumstances.
 For example, window screens have very small holes that most insects can’t get through.
-However, thrips have body shapes that make it easy for them to slip in through these holes.
+However, thrips have body shapes that make it easy for them to slip in through even these tiny openings.

-Thus, while caulking and similar exclusion methods may help, there’s no real way to keep them from entering an open door or window.
+Thus, while caulking and similar exclusion methods may help, there’s no real way to keep them from entering any open door or window.

 It may come as a bit of a surprise, but it’s often easier to get rid of thrips from inside the house than outside.

-Thrips are best known for investing houseplants, although they may take up residence in furniture, carpets, or other indoor hiding spots if they happen to land there.
+They’re best known for infesting houseplants.
+However, they may also take up residence in furniture, carpets, or other indoor hiding spots if they happen to land there.
 Here are a few simple but effective tricks to get them out of your home.

 Fly Strips

-Just hang them near infested plants, and (while it won’t eliminate an infestation) you’ll soon discover many thrips stuck to the yellow translucent strips of death.
-This can be a great way to reduce the chances of thrips migrating between an infested plant and a nearby uninfested one.
+Just hang them near infested plants, and (while it won’t eliminate an infestation) you’ll soon discover their corpses peppering the yellow translucent strips of death.
+This can also be a great way to reduce the chances of thrips migrating between an infested plant and a nearby uninfested one.

-- Yellow sticky trap: bright color attract flying insects, and high quality glue...
+• Fruit Fly Trap: bright color attract flying insects, and high quality glue keeps...

-- Easy to use: the fruit fly traps with sharp bottom can be inserted directly into...
+• Easy to use: the fruit fly traps for indoors with sharp bottom can be inserted...

 Neem Oil